CapnDev-Git/CapnDev-Git/README.md

 Loves to direct teams of various sizes & autonomous dev that will **always** find what you are looking for.

+Member and tutor in *BackToBasics*, a french student association to give assistance and lessons of various subjects at EPITA.
+Also assisted on developing a bot for the discord server and its website.

 CS student at EPITA (Paris, France).

 ### 💻 My website : [REDACTED]